HereBeAndre/foodfacts/README.md

+### Missing features

+1. Add Simulation Step should create new simulation step (currently, it just logs to console).
+2. Step block is missing.

+### Potential improvements

+1. Implement a speed dial like component to add simulation steps (cons: cluttered UI, limited number of actions?).
+2. Being able to create multiple simulation steps - while leaving the previous ones blank - isn't great.
+Maybe the "Add series" button should be disabled until the current simulation step is filled out?
+3. Aggregation should occur by one field, not by multiple fields (based on DS in PDF doc).
+I didn't notice that, thus I used a `multi` select and then ran out of time.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: